This post may contain affiliate links. Learn more.

 “Big brand name” doesn’t always mean better, but Vaseline’s Fast Absorbing Body & Face Lotion is worth a serious look.
 It works quickly to heal dry skin and also works well as a facial moisturizer.

 We discussed ceramides earlier.
-Now let’s talk about Glycolic Alpha Hydroxy Acid because it’s the key ingredient the top-notch Alpha Skin Care Renewal Body Lotion.
+Now, let’s talk about Glycolic Alpha Hydroxy Acid because it’s the key ingredient in the top-notch Alpha Skin Care Renewal Body Lotion.

 - Ideal for removing dead skin cells

 - Treats skin that’s showing signs of aging

 - Somewhat greasy